Eleanore A. Cronk

-Eleanore A. Cronk is a justice of the Court of Appeal for Ontario in Canada.
+Eleanore A. Cronk was a justice of the Court of Appeal for Ontario in Canada.
 Cronk is a graduate of the University of Windsor Faculty of Law.
 She had also previously been chair of the Canadian Bar Association National Task Force on Systems of Civil Justice.

+Cronk was called to the bar in 1977, elected as a Bencher of the Law Society in 1995 and appointed to the Court of Appeal for Ontario in 2001; she retired in 2018.

+In 1997, she co-founded the firm of ‘Lax O’Sullivan Cronk’.

+In 2018, she was awarded an honorary LLD from the Law Society of Ontario.